RobinRana/crack-microsoft-file-demo/README.md

 A microsoft office doc with a password on it

-cd crack-microsoft-file-demo
+1)cd crack-microsoft-file-demo
 ______________________________________________________________________
 note:--> python office2john.py (your target file name) > hash.txt
 my target is passwordprotected.docx
 _________________________________________________________________________

-python office2john.py passwordprotect.docx > hash.txt
+2)python office2john.py passwordprotect.docx > hash.txt
-cat hash.txt
+3)cat hash.txt

 and you see